Stomias ferox

-Stomias boa ferox is a subspecies of deep-sea fish in the family Stomiidae.
+Stomias ferox is a subspecies of deep-sea fish in the family Stomiidae.

 Description

-Stomias boa ferox has an elongated body and small head; it is up to 30 cm in length, black underneath and iridescent silver on its flanks, with a barbel that has a pale stem, dark spot at base of bulb and three blackish filaments.
+Stomias ferox has an elongated body and small head; it is up to 30 cm in length, black underneath and iridescent silver on its flanks, with a barbel that has a pale stem, dark spot at base of bulb and three blackish filaments.
 It has six rows of hexagonal areas above a lateral series of large photophores.
 The dorsal and anal fins are opposite each other, just anterior to the caudal fin.
 It can be distinguished from the S. boa boa subspecies by its larger number of photophores.

 Name

 The subspecies name ferox means "wild, ferocious."
 It is sometimes called dragon-boa, dragonfish or boa dragonfish, but those names are equally applied to Stomias boa as a species, or the S. boa boa subspecies.
 In Icelandic it is marsnákur ("sea snake") and in Norwegian storkjeft ("big jaw").